-Ganymede is the largest satellite in the solar system, bigger than both the planets Mercury and Pluto, and two-thirds bigger than Mars.
+Ganymede is the largest satellite in the solar system, bigger than both the planets Mercury and Pluto, and two-thirds the size of Mars.
 It is also more than twice as massive as our moon, making it the most massive of all planetary moons in the solar system.
 Based on its mass and diameter of 5,269 km, it should have been a planet, but since it orbits a planet and not the Sun, it is classified as a moon.

-Like most moons in the solar system, Ganymede is tidally locked to Jupiter, which means its keep the same face turned toward Jupiter during its orbit that takes 7.1 days to complete, moving at a speed of 39,165 km/h.
-Ganymede also completes one orbit in the same time it takes Europa to orbit Jupiter twice, and Io to orbit Jupiter four times.
+Like most moons in the solar system, Ganymede is tidally locked to Jupiter, which means it keep the same face turned toward Jupiter during its orbit that takes 7.1 days to complete, moving at a speed of 39,165 km/h.
+Ganymede also completes one orbit in the same time it takes Europa to orbit Jupiter twice, and the moon Io to orbit Jupiter four times.

 As with many other solar system moons, most investigators are of the opinion that Ganymede may have an ocean of liquid saltwater buried deep beneath its rocky surface.
 In fact, recent studies suggest that this ocean may consist of several layers of saltwater, which are separated by thick layers of ice in different phases, and that the deepest liquid layer may directly overlay the moon’s rocky mantle.

 Although the moon is massive enough to retain an atmosphere, the atmosphere is exceedingly tenuous, and while it does contain oxygen, the oxygen content is too low to sustain life as we currently understand it.

 Ganymede is made of rock and ice